rust-lang/miri/CONTRIBUTING.md

 This process is largely informal, and its primary goal is to more clearly communicate expectations.
 Please get in touch with us if you have any questions!

+## Scope of Miri shims

+Miri has "shims" to implement functionality that is usually implemented in C libraries which are invoked from Rust code, such as opening files or spawning threads.
+However, the set of C functions that Rust code invokes this way is enormous, and for obvious reasons we have no intention of implementing every C API ever in Miri.

+At the moment, the general guideline for "could this function have a shim in Miri" is: if the function can be implemented in a portable way using just what is provided by the Rust standard library, then yes.
+Otherwise, we might make exceptions for certain cases if (a) there is a good case for why Miri should support those APIs, and (b) robust and widely-used portable libraries exist in the Rust ecosystem.
+We will generally not add shims to Miri that would require Miri to directly interact with platform-specific APIs (such as `libc` or `windows-sys`).

 ## Preparing the build environment

 Miri heavily relies on internal and unstable rustc interfaces to execute MIR,